Back to National Guide

 Hiring a Licensed Plumber in VIC

 All plumbing work in Victoria must be done by a licenced or registered plumber.
 Check registration through the Victorian Building Authority (VBA).
-For insurance work or compliance certificates, ensure the plumber can issue a Certificate of Compliance for the completed work, as this is a legal requirement in Victoria for all regulated plumbing.
-Ask for their VBA registration number, confirm public liability insurance, and get a written quote before authorising any work.
+A Certificate of Compliance is a legal requirement in Victoria for all regulated plumbing work, including pipe repairs.

 How We Calculate